ActivityWatch/docs/src/watchers.rst

 Other watchers
 --------------

-Other watchers which are very useful too.
+Other watchers to collect all kinds of data.

 - :gh:`Alwinator/aw-watcher-table` - Monitors whether you have set your height-adjustable table to sitting or standing, by :gh-user:`Alwinator`
 - :gh-aw:`aw-watcher-input` - (WIP) Tracks the number of keypresses and distance that mouse is moved.